johnpapa/vikings/README.md

 ## Running the app locally serving the client app

 1. Set the appropriate `.env` file settings

+> This option requires Mongo running locally or in a container via localhost

    ```bash
    # e.g. for mongo accessible on localhost